About the Community Grants Programme

 Establishing and building trust in these communities is key.
 Black, Asian and minority ethnic communities have been disproportionately affected by COVID-19, and research shows they are less likely to view government policies in a positive light or trust government messages.

 Through the Community Grants Programme, we look to work with grassroots organisations to engage, educate and recruit more donors as clinical data shows that ethnically matched blood, organs and stem cells provide the best treatment.
 Successful organisations have the opportunity to apply for sustainable multi-year investment funding after 12 months to deepen or scale their work.

 We want to work with trusted and authentic voices in the community to deliver these messages and make a real change for those whose lives will be improved or saved by donation.

-The application window for the latest round of funding is now closed.
+The application window for the latest round of funding closed in January 2023.

 If you have any further questions about the programme, please contact firstname.lastname@example.org and we will respond as soon as we can.